Centipede Grass Problems

 Centipede Grass Yellowing or Iron Chlorosis

-Yellowing in early spring could also be a result of iron or manganese deficiency that is caused by the soil temperature being lower than the air temperature.
+Yellowing in early spring could also result from iron or manganese deficiency caused by the soil temperature being lower than the air temperature.

 2. When the grass remains dark green

-Centipede grass is typically light green in color.
+Centipede grass is typically light green.
 If you notice the grass is retaining a darker shade of green, it’s likely due to an oversupply of Nitrogen in the soil.
 Excess nitrogen leads to Centipede Decline.
 Eventually, the grass dies in the summer if the Nitrogen problem is unaddressed.

 The centipede grass remains dark green